 Hi, Jim Coshow here from Dunn Lumber.
-Welcome to the Dunn Solutions podcast, where we’re committed to providing cutting-edge industry knowledge for the building contractor and trade professional.
+Welcome to the Dunn Solutions podcast, where we’re committed to sharing trusted industry knowledge for the building contractor and trade professional.

 Today we’ll hear from Judith Miller of J. Miller and Company.
 Judith is a finance guru—she formed J. Miller and Company 30 years ago, providing bookkeeping and financial services to the remodeling industry.
 Judith's services allow remodeling companies to market, sell, estimate, budget, produce, control overhead, and more—all in the name of building a successful, sustainable company that will stand the test of time.